 Supported Platforms and Environments

-The TeamCity Agent is a standalone Java application.
+TeamCity Agent is a standalone Java application.
+TeamCity Cloud supports two types of agents:

 Build agents require a Java SE JRE installation to run.
 See notes on how to configure Java on agents.

-Supported Java versions are OpenJDK and Oracle Java 8 - 11.
+Supported Java versions: OpenJDK and Oracle Java 8 - 11.
 We recommend using the latest available version of JDK.
-Support for running agents under Java 1.6 and 1.7 is deprecated.

-The TeamCity agent is tested under the following operating systems:
+TeamCity Agent is tested under the following operating systems:

 Windows Server 2003/2008, 2012, 2016, 2019